The Mental Health Solution . com

 There are changes in brain chemistry associated with anxiety.
 In this sense, there is a "chemical imbalance."

-However, these changes in brain chemistry are, themselves, the result of negative thinking and spiritual warfare.
+However, these changes in brain chemistry are, themselves, the result of negative thinking, maladaptive behaviors, divine discipline and/or spiritual warfare.

 Medical science does not believe in the existence of demons or take into account the reality of spiritual warfare